Pelle Eklund

-Per-Erik "Pelle" Eklund (born 22 March 1963) is a Swedish former professional ice hockey winger who played nine seasons in the National Hockey League (NHL) with the Philadelphia Flyers and Dallas Stars and nine seasons in the Swedish Elitserien (SEL) with AIK and Leksands IF.
+Per-Erik "Pelle" Eklund (born 22 March 1963) is a Swedish former professional ice hockey winger.
+He played nine seasons in the National Hockey League (NHL) with the Philadelphia Flyers and Dallas Stars from 1985 to 1994 and nine seasons in the Swedish Elitserien (SEL) with AIK and Leksands IF from 1981 to 1985 and 1994 to 1999.
+Internationally Eklund played for the Swedish national team at several World Championships, winning gold in 1991 and silver in both 1990 and 1995, and the 1984 Winter Olympics, winning a bronze medal.

 Playing career

+Eklund played as a Bantam for Stocksund in team 63 where he was the captain of the team.
 Eklund played for AIK of the Elitserien between 1981 and 1985, winning the league championship in 1984.
-He quickly became one of the top players in the league, winning the Golden Puck as Sweden's top player in 1984 - one of the youngest winners ever at the age of only 21.
+He won the Golden Puck as Sweden's top player in 1984 at the age of 21.
 He came to the NHL in 1985, joining the Philadelphia Flyers who had selected him 161st overall in the 1983 NHL Entry Draft.
-He made an immediate impact, leading all rookies in assists with 51 and finishing 3rd in overall rookie scoring (behind only Kjell Dahlin and Gary Suter) in the 1985–86 season.
+He led all rookies in assists with 51 and finishing third in overall rookie scoring (behind Kjell Dahlin and Gary Suter) in the 1985–86 season.

-Over the next nine seasons, Eklund made a name for himself as a slick playmaking center, topping the 50 assist mark on three occasions.
-He was also noted for his gentlemanly play, always finishing amongst the least-penalized players in the NHL.
-The high point of his career came in the 1987 playoffs, when his outstanding play helped carry Philadelphia to the 1987 Stanley Cup Finals, as his 27 points were fourth in overall scoring and his 20 assists second to only Wayne Gretzky.

-Eklund's scoring touch mysteriously disappeared in the 1993–94 season, as he recorded only one goal and 18 points in 48 games for the Flyers.
+Over the next nine seasons, Eklund topped the 50 assist mark on three occasions.
+In the 1987 playoffs, he helped carry Philadelphia to the 1987 Stanley Cup Finals, as his 27 points were fourth in overall scoring and his 20 assists were second to only Wayne Gretzky.
+Eklund recorded only one goal and 18 points in 48 games for the Flyers during 1993–94 season.
 At the trade deadline, he was dealt to the Dallas Stars, where he had a brief stint to finish his NHL career.
 Eklund then returned to Sweden to play for Leksands IF for the 1994–95 season.
-He re-discovered his scoring touch in one of the finest seasons of his career, as he led the SEL in assists and points and was named league MVP.
+He led the SEL in assists and points and was named league MVP.
 He played four more seasons for Leksand before retiring in 1999 at age 36.

 In 2005–2006, he served as an assistant coach for Leksand.
 He served as a scout for the Montreal Canadiens until fired on 31 May 2010.
 Currently he is an amateur scout with the Edmonton Oilers.

 International

 Eklund played 126 international games for the Swedish national team.
-He played in six IIHF World Championships and was on the gold medal Swedish team of 1991.
-He played in the 1984 Winter Olympics on the Bronze medal team, and in the 1984 Canada Cup, in which Sweden made the finals.
+He played in six World Championships and was on the gold medal Swedish team of 1991.
+He played in the 1984 Winter Olympics on the bronze medal team and in the 1984 Canada Cup, in which Sweden made the finals.
 He was also on the European Championships gold-medal team in 1990.